SageHack/hacklair/content/31c3-conferences-wrapup.md

 ## Heartache and Heartbleed: The insider’s perspective on the aftermath of Heartbleed

-The untold story of what really happened, how it was patched and what was learned
+The untold story of what happened, how it was patched and what was learned

 [Link](https://media.ccc.de/browse/congress/2014/31c3_-_6212_-_en_-_saal_1_-_201412282330_-_heartache_and_heartbleed_the_insider_s_perspective_on_the_aftermath_of_heartbleed_-_nick_sullivan.html#video)

 ### Why watch?

-Uncover the myths of Heartbleed bug spread by medias and failed bloggers
+Uncover the myths of Heartbleed bug spread by media and failed bloggers

 ---